2025–26 Bangladesh Premier League: Background

-The 2026 BPL season will clash with BBL, SA20, Super Smash, and ILT20.
+The 2025–26 BPL season overlapped with the BBL 15, SA20 2026, Super Smash 2025–26 and ILT20 2025–26.

-In the last season, there was some controversy regarding payment issues with Durbar Rajshahi and Chittagong Kings.
-In this season, BCB decided to cut those teams that failed to present the necessary documents.
+During the previous season, payment-related issues involving Durbar Rajshahi and Chittagong Kings were reported.
+For the 2025–26 season, the Bangladesh Cricket Board disqualified teams that failed to submit the required documentation.

-The 2026 Bangladeshi general election is also a reason for organizing the BPL with fewer teams to complete the competition before the election.
+The 2026 general elections were also a reason for organising the BPL with fewer teams to complete the competition before the election.

-The ownership rights of the Chittagong franchise were acquired by Triangle Sports, which later renamed the team to Chattogram Royals.
-The Rajshahi franchise also experienced a change in ownership, it is now owned by Nabil Group of Industries, and the name has been changed to Rajshahi Warriors.
-The Sylhet franchise also has new ownership under Cricket With Sami, and it has been renamed Sylhet Titans.

-The Khulna and Barishal franchises will not participate this season.
+The Chattogram franchise was acquired by Triangle Sports and renamed Chattogram Royals.
+The Rajshahi franchise also underwent a change in ownership, with Nabil Group of Industries taking over and renaming the team Rajshahi Warriors.
+The Sylhet franchise came under new ownership by Cricket With Sami and was renamed Sylhet Titans.
+Noakhali Express was introduced as a new franchise after being acquired by Desh Travels.
+The Khulna Tigers and Fortune Barishal franchises did not participate in the season.